openstack-archive/searchlight/doc/source/plugins.rst

 configuration in order for Searchlight to receive incremental updates from that service.

+.. note:: In Newton, notification messaging pools will become the default
+          recommended configuration, which does not require changing any service configurations beyond enabling notifications.

+          To enable the use of notification pools instead of a separate topic, add the ``notifications_pool`` option in the ``listener`` section of ``searchlight.conf``.
+There is no need in this case to add an additional topic.
+Messages will begin to be delivered to the pool after ``searchlight-listener`` has started.

 Please review each plugin's documentation for more information:

 .. toctree::